palazzilorenzo/synthetic-data-for-antimicrobial-resistance/README.md

 ## Contents
 synthetic-data-for-antimicrobial-resistance is composed of three main modules that allow to generate new synthetic data:
-- ```train_model``` allow to build and train one or more models based on Conditional Variational AutoEncoders model.
+- ```train_model.py``` allow to build and train one or more models based on Conditional Variational AutoEncoders model.
-- ```generate_data``` allow to generate new set of synthetic data using an existing model.
+- ```generate_data.py``` allow to generate new set of synthetic data using an existing model.
-- ```test_metrics``` allow to test the quality and validity of new data w.r.t. the real ones.
+- ```test_metrics.py``` allow to test the quality and validity of new data w.r.t. the real ones.

-Some modules are also contained in [docs](https://github.com/palazzilorenzo/synthetic-data-for-mass-spectrometry/tree/main/docs) folder, and contain classes and methods necessary to run the scripts.
+Some modules are also contained in [docs](https://github.com/palazzilorenzo/synthetic-data-for-antimicrobial-resistance/tree/main/docs) folder, and contain classes and methods necessary to run the scripts.

 **N.B.**
 With VAE model you can generate Escherichia coli spectra susceptible to Meropenem antibiotic.
 With Conditional VAE model you can generate Escherichia coli spectra, both resistant and susceptible to Ampicillin antibiotic.

-An example is also provided in the [extras](https://github.com/palazzilorenzo/synthetic-data-for-mass-spectrometry/tree/main/extras) folder.
+An example is also provided in the [extras](https://github.com/palazzilorenzo/synthetic-data-for-antimicrobial-resistance/tree/main/extras) folder.

 For a better description of each module: